Librazhd

-Librazhd (Librazhdi) is a town and a municipality in Elbasan County, eastern Albania.
-The municipality was formed at the 2015 local government reform by the merger of the former municipalities Hotolisht, Librazhd, Lunik, Orenjë, Polis, Qendër Librazhd and Stëblevë, that became municipal units.
+Librazhd (Librazhdi) is a town and a municipality in Elbasan County, southeast Albania.
+The municipality was reformed at the 2015 local government reform by the merger of the former municipalities Hotolisht, Librazhd, Lunik, Orenjë, Polis, Qendër Librazhd and Stëblevë, that became municipal units.
 The seat of the municipality is the town Librazhd.
-The total population is 31,892 (2011 census), in a total area of 793.99 sqkm.
-The population of the former municipality at the 2011 census was 6,937.
-Librazhd is the nearest town to the Shebenik-Jabllanice National Park.
+The total population is 23,312, in a total area of 793.99 sqkm.
+The population of the municipal unit as of the 2023 census is 6,787.

+Librazhd is the nearest town to the Shebenik National Park.

 History

 Librazhd (Liburazhda) is attested in the Ottoman defter of 1467 as a village belonging to the timar of Karagöz in the vilayet of Çermeniça.
 The settlement had a total of 33 households, represented by the following household heads: Ilia Berishi, Pop Mihali, Gjergj Vaskuqi, Ivo Stajo, Nikolla Todini, Miho Gjirgashi, Todor Sqavi, Mihal Arassi (Arrasi), Gjurko Papa Sedani (possibly, Papasdani), Gjergj Arassi, Gjergj Gjonjo (possibly, Gjonevi), Miladin Simko, Dimitri Gjinko, Todor Kalini, Petër Simko, Ivo Nikoto, Pop Nikolla, Todorec Nikoto, Stan Mali, Dimitri Kozmo, Petko Stajko, Stajo son of Semini, Gjin Franku, Bogdo Kalini, Frank Radoslani, Gjon Prokopi, Petër Rado, Gjon Birko, Simo Birko, Stan Kaliqi, Pejko Stajo, Miho Makini (possibly, Magjini), Gjergj Budisha, Manec Berishi, Dimitri Kostovi, Gjoni son of Rado, Dimitri son of Miho, Dimitri son of Aleko, and Nenada son of Niko.

-Librazhd was one of the youngest cities in Albania and was proclaimed on the 18th of February 1960.
+Librazhd was one of the newest cities in Albania and was proclaimed as such on 18 February 1960.
 Librazhd is also famous for being connected to the Via Egnatia road that stretched from Istanbul all the way on to Durrës.
 The people of Librazhd also participated in the Albanian Declaration of Independence in the 28 of November 1912.
-World War II two battalions of the National Liberation Movement ambushed defeated Nazi Germany troops near Librazhd killing over 200 German soldiers.
+During World War II, two battalions of the National Liberation Movement ambushed defeated Nazi Germany troops near Librazhd, killing over 200 German soldiers.